 Does NOT satisfy 2014 Core Curriculum Requirements for a Religion (REL) course.

-Satisfies 2014 Core Curriculum requirements for a Writing Intensive (WI) course.
+Satisfies 2014 Core Curriculum requirement for Writing Intensive (WI).

 REL 121.
 Sex in the Bible.
 (3)

 This course examines the multi-faceted biblical perspectives of sex.
 Focusing on topics such as God's gender, rape, homosexuality, prostitution, pre-marital sex, divorce, and others, students will explore biblical laws and narratives that impact public debate on issues such as same-sex marriage and abortion.